Weijingmin2000/Weijingmin2000.github.io/_pages/blogs.md

     <li> <a href="https://weijingmin2000.github.io/files/Lecture 11 - KDE, Naive Bayes and Multi-armed Bandits.pdf">Lecture 11 - KDE, Naive Bayes and Multi-armed Bandits</a> </li>
 </ul><p>

-<h2> PyTorch Study Notes (in Mandarin) </h2>
+<h2> PyTorch Study Blogs (in Mandarin) </h2>

-Here're some study blogs and basic tutorials (in Mandarin) on PyTorch, which already harvested more than 60K views and hundreds of bookmarks.
+Here're some study blogs and basic tutorials (in Mandarin) on PyTorch, which already harvested more than 120K views and thousands of bookmarks.
 If you're interested, click the <a href="https://blog.csdn.net/weixin_44979150/category_11618935.html">Tutorial Link</a> and browse on your own.

 <h2> Data Science Course Notes (in Mandarin) </h2>
-Course note for Foundations of Data Science, write in Mandarin.
-Primarily based on slides from Prof. <a href="https://yy311.github.io/">Ye Yuan</a>, and book <a href="https://book.douban.com/subject/35317174/">"Mathmatics in Machine Learning"</a>. <br>
+Course note for Foundations of Data Science, wrote by Mandarin.
+Primarily based on slides from Prof. <a href="https://yy311.github.io/">Ye Yuan</a>, book <a href="https://book.douban.com/subject/35317174/">Mathmatics in Machine Learning</a>, and book <a href="https://cs.nju.edu.cn/zhouzh/zhouzh.files/publication/MLbook2016.htm">Machine Learning</a>. <br>
 <ul>
     <li> <a href="https://weijingmin2000.github.io/files/Data Science/Lesson 1 Equation Solving.pdf">Lesson 1 Equation Solving</a> </li>
     <li> <a href="https://weijingmin2000.github.io/files/Data Science/Lesson 2 Functional Imitation.pdf">Lesson 2 Functional Imitation</a> </li>